 - Write, in 100-200 words, one thing you think could be improved.

-In addition to the final tutorial, you will need to submit a one-sentence proposal.
+In addition to the final tutorial, you will need to submit a two-sentence proposal.
+One sentence to describe the topic and one sentence to describe an early thought about what you might like to include in this tutorial.
 This is to check that you are working on a reasonable topic.
 It is a required portion of the assignment.

 You should submit a two-sentence proposal using this Google form.